 Construction & Materials

-The SRT employs a fiberglass composite shell rather than the polycarbonate used on cheaper modular lids.
+The SRT employs a fiberglass composite shell rather than the polycarbonate used on cheaper lids.

 The upside is reduced weight – it tips the scales at 3 lbs 14oz, which is impressive for a flip-up, providing real estate for the pivoting chin bar and face shield.

 Rider safety is enhanced, too.
 Fiberglass composites allow flexible energy absorption to dissipate impact forces.
-Coupled with a dual-density EPS liner, it makes for a lightweight but protective package.
+Coupled with a dual-density EPS liner, it is lightweight but protective.

-The aerodynamic profile is clearly informed by Bell’s racing pedigree.
+Bell’s racing pedigree clearly informs the aerodynamic profile.
 Swept-back lines and edgy contours give it a sportbike style.

 Great for upright sport touring or tucked-in canyon carving.
 The peak accommodates a wide range of head positions.